Navigating Holiday Overwhelm: Neurodiversity-Affirming Scripts from Heartstone Guidance Center

 “Let’s revisit this another time.”

-These scripts slow things down and create safety.
+These scripts slow things down and create a sense of safety.

 How to Make Scripts Work for You